brentgroves/status/2024/week13.md

   SQL Fiddle is more than just an online SQL editor; it's a comprehensive platform designed to support your journey in mastering SQL.
 Whether you're a beginner looking to grasp the basics or an experienced professional refining your skills, SQL Fiddle provides the tools and resources you need to succeed.

-  You can use this website as:
+  You can use this website:

-  Your personal sandbox to practice online SQL
+  Your sandbox to practice online SQL
   A platform to share SQL queries with your colleagues An online SQL editor to ask or answer SQL questions on Stack Overflow SQL Fiddle is dedicated to fostering a supportive and dynamic learning environment, empowering you to achieve your SQL goals and excel in your database endeavors.